 Consider enrolment where available and appropriate.
-Search for a trial <www.australiancancertrials.gov.au>.
+Search for a trial <www. australiancancertrials.gov.au>.

-Diagnosis confirmed

-☐ F Full histology obtained

-Performance status and

-comorbidities measured

-and recorded

-Ш Patient discussed at

-an MDM and decisions

-provided to the patient

-and/or carer

-Clinical tria enrolment considered

-Supportive care needs

-assessment completed

-and recorded and referrals

-to allied health services

-actioned as required

-Patient referred to support

-services (such as Cancer

-Council) as required

-Treatment costs discussed with the patient and/or care
+- Diagnosis confirmed Full histology obtained Performance status and comorbidities measured and recorded Patient discussed at an MDM and decisions provided to the patient and/or carer Clinical trial enrolment considered Supportive care needs assessment completed and recorded and referrals to allied health services actioned as required - Patient referred to support services (such as Cancer Council) as required - Treatment costs discussed with the patient and/or carer